OpticFusion1/text-game-java-2/README.md

 # Possible improvements
 * Draw a world map with current character position
-* Make menu commands truly related to the world state
+* Make menu commands truly related to the world state (for instance, now you could use move while in the battle state)
 * Colorize console output
 * Implement more game mechanics, for instance, classes, abilities, weapons, inventory, loot, money, stores, achievements, etc.